-Your UMICH password (formerly two passwords, Kerberos and UMROOT, that were synchronized) authenticates you—or proves you are who you say you are—when you use most centrally-provided and many Law School-provided computing services.
+Your UMICH password authenticates you—or proves you are who you say you are—when you use most centrally-provided and many Law School-provided computing services.

 NEVER tell anyone your UMICH password.
-Keeping your password secret guards against unauthorized use (or misuse) of U-M computing services in your name and protects against exposure of your personal private information (your social security number, paycheck etc.) stored in Wolverine Access, which is the gateway to all administrative systems at the University.
+Keeping your password secret helps to guard against unauthorized use (or misuse) of U-M computing services in your name and protects against exposure of your personal private information (your social security number, paycheck etc.) stored in Wolverine Access, which is the gateway to all administrative systems at the University.

 Your UMICH password is your key to:

 Create (or change at any time) your

 UMICH password.
 Find out how to select a

 Two-factor Authentication means that when you log in, you provide two proofs of your identity.
 At